 In addition to clinical features of severe subarachnoid haemorrhage, such as headache and coma, patients present with varying degrees of vision loss 4.
 Fundoscopic examination is diagnostic, with patients having evidence of vitreous haemorrhage (and perhaps other intraocular hemorrhage) 1.

 Severe subarachnoid haemorrhage, as demonstrated by a low Glasgow coma scale, a high Hunt and Hess grade, and/or a high Fisher grade, have been found to be associated with a higher incidence of Terson syndrome 5.

-Intraocular haemorrhage in the setting of subarachnoid haemorrhage is thought to be a consequence of a sudden increase in intracranial pressure causing obstruction of the central retinal vein and retinal venous stasis, which in turn results in intraretinal and vitreous haemorrhages 2.
+In this setting, intraocular haemorrhage is thought to be a consequence of a sudden increase in intracranial pressure causing obstruction of the central retinal vein as well as retinal venous stasis, which in turn results in vitreous and intraretinal haemorrhages 2.

-On CT evaluation, retinal nodularity and crescentic hyperdensity in the posterior globe in association with subarachnoid hemorrhage are highly suggestive of this diagnosis and further ophthalmologic evaluation is recommended.
+On CT evaluation, retinal nodularity and crescentic hyperdensity, relative to the vitreous humour, in the posterior globe in association with subarachnoid hemorrhage are highly suggestive of this diagnosis 7.